Where is the Love Island villa this year?

 ‘They looked at quite a few villas and this was by far the best,’ executive producer Mike Spencer said

-Love Island is back next Monday (6 June) with an all-new cast of singletons and, this season, an all-new villa.
+Love Island is back on our screens, with an all-new cast of singletons and, this season, an all-new villa.

 While the hit ITV reality series is still located in Mallorca, producers had to move the set to a different property after last year’s reportedly became unavailable.